AtzoriMarco/InSituPackage/README.md

 # In-situ analysis in Catalyst and Nek5000 with Mesa

-In this repository, we describe a possible implementation of an in-situ adaptor for Nek5000 and ParaView-Catalyst, as well the building process of all its components and an  *almost realistic* test case.
+In this repository, we describe our implementation of an in-situ adaptor for *Nek5000* and *ParaView/Catalyst*, as well the building process of all its components, and a test case.
+The setup of the test case partially replicate that of a realistic high-fidelity simulation, but it we employed a sufficiently coarse resolution to allow testing on a standard personal computer.

 We are not using this repository for active development.
 We suggest considering it as a snapshot of a particular state of our code that we consider relevant.

-The present document is organized in 4 sections: 1) Funding and contributors 2) Description of the in-situ adaptor and the interface in *Nek5000*, 3) Building instructions and 4) Description of the test case.
+The present document is organized in 4 sections: 1) Funding and contributors 2) Description of the in-situ adaptor and the interface *Nek5000/Catalyst*, 3) Building instructions and 4) Description of the test case.

+**Note:** this guide is written to allow building and running the test case without previous experience with *Nek5000* and *ParaView/Catalyst*, but it is not a self-contatined documentation.
+In particular, section 4 is written assuming that readers have familiarity with *Nek5000*.

 ## 1. Funding and contributors

-The development of this code is part of the effort to provide new data-analysis tools for numerical simulations undergone by the *In-Situ Big Data Analysis for Flow and Climate Simulations* consortium, funded by the Swedish Foundation of Strategic Research.
+The development of this code is part of the effort undergone by the *In-Situ Analysis of Big Data for Flow and Climate Simulations* consortium to provide new data-analysis tools for numerical simulation.
+This collaboration is funded by the Swedish Foundation of Strategic Research (project BD15-0082).

-It was possible thanks to the following contributors:
+The creation of this repository was possible thanks to the following contributors:

-1. Dr. Niclas Jansson and Mohammad Rezai, who developed the adaptor between the numerical code *Nek5000* and the software for data analysis and visualization *Paraview*, and the building procedure.
+1. Dr Niclas Jansson and Mohammad Rezai, who developed the adaptor between the numerical code *Nek5000* and the software for data analysis and visualization *Paraview*, and the building procedure.
-2. Anke Friederici, Wiebke Köpp and Prof. Tino Weinkauf, who worked on the python pipeline and the timers for performace analysis.
+2. Anke Friederici, Wiebke Köpp and Prof. Tino Weinkauf, who worked on the Python pipeline and the timers for performance analysis.
-3. Marco Atzori, who provided the test case and composed this guide.
+3. Marco Atzori, who provided the test case employed here and composed this guide.

-4. Prof. Erwin Laure, Prof. Philipp Schlatter and Prof. Tino Weinkauf, who supervised the work.
+Dr Ricardo Vinuesa, Prof Erwin Laure, Prof Philipp Schlatter and Prof Tino Weinkauf supervised the project.
+Furthermore, Dr Stefano Markidis gave valuable suggestions in evaluating the performance of the code, and Daniele Massaro and Fermin Mallor carried out tests and performance analyses.

+All the contributors and supervisors mentioned above were employed at the KTH - Royal Institute of Technology, in Stockholm, Sweden, when they collaborated at this project.

-## 2. In-situ adaptor
+## 2. In-situ adaptor and interface

 The in-situ adaptor includes both the code that converts the data structures from Nek5000 to VTK format, and the interface between Paraview/Catalyst and Nek5000.